Matt90hz/ObjectsMessenger/README.md

 ## What it should do?
 - [x] Allow comunication between objects.
 - [x] It should enforce the existance of a message channel.
+- [x] Should eforce that only senders can send and only receivers can receive.
 - [x] Support dependency injection.
 - [ ] Support asyncronous comunication.
 - [x] The comunication should be defined in a self contained object.